Emmotes/ic_modron_library/docs/index.md

 The damage cores are listed by DPS champion - so choose the one you normally use - or whoever you've put most of your legendaries into.
 If - however - you tend to use multiple DPS champions regularly - then you'll want to look into using a core based on champions that benefit from every node in that core.
 That will mean no matter who you use - they'll always be buffed.

-For the Modest and Strong cores that will be Artemis.
-For the Magic core that will be Asharra.
-For the Aerois core that's Lucius.
+For the Magic core that will be Asharra and for the Aerois core it's Lucius.
+For every other core use Artemis.

 You could always save a layout for each of the DPS champions you use and swap between them in-game but frankly that's boring and tedious.